cncf/people/README.md

 Also within this repo is a YAML file used by our [automation tooling](https://github.com/electron/sheriff) to help us manage access to resources for teams.
 This tooling takes advantage of data in [people.json](people.json) such as the `email` and `slack_id` fields.
 This will allow us to add maintainers to different properties only using their GitHub handle.

-- To find your Slack ID for the CNCF slack, please follow this [handy guide](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c)
+- To find your Slack ID for the CNCF slack, please follow this [guide](https://slack.com/intl/en-ie/help/articles/221769328-Locate-your-Slack-URL-or-ID)

 - When adding your email, please follow the same format used within [devstats](https://github.com/cncf/devstats):